P2PModels/wallofshame-docs/docs/backend/intro.md

 ## Instalation and setup (Ubuntu 20.04 LTS)

-In order to setup and run the front-end run the following commands:
+In order to setup and run the back-end run the following commands:

 ```
 $ git clone https://github.com/p2pmodels/wallofshame-backend